OmicsDI/ddi-helm-omicsdi/README.md

 # ddi-helm-omicsdi
 Automation of Omicsdi deployment scripts

-Secrets are needed for deployment's to work
+Secrets are needed for deployment's to work, u can ask us to provide secret file

 cd profiledirpath
 helm install --name=omicsprofile --namespace=test ./